jbrocher/hashnode-articles/fastapi-polls/part-3.md

 </center>

 Awesome !
-But we this isn't enough for our end user tho, we can't ask them to use our poll app using the automatic documentation... we need something better !

-We need to do one last thing before we start building our UI though, setting the cors headers so the browser let our SPA make request to the FastAPI app.
-This is pretty straightforward, we just need to use the `CORSMiddleware` in `main.py`:
+There is one last thing to do before we conclude.
+If we want to be able to make request from our UI to our API in part4, we need to take care of these pesky CORS headers.
+In the past setting those headers correctly as been the cause of many headaches, for many developers.
+With FastAPI howerver, nothing's more simple !
+We just need to use the `CORSMiddleware` in `main.py`:

 ```python